 Photographs are judged by professional photographers and scored based on composition, creativity, and clarity.

-The brief for the 2018 competition is “Your Environment.”
-Students are encouraged to interpret this prompt liberally, with examples including culture, landscapes, and social issues.
+The brief for the 2019 competition is “Diversity” Students are encouraged to interpret this prompt liberally, with examples including culture, people, and environment.

 The Youth Competition Winner is awarded flights to and accommodation at the awards show in London.
 In addition, the winner receives SONY digital imaging equipment, and his or her work is included in an exhibition at Somerset House, London.